CryptoGirls/trx-token-pool/README.md

 Edit poollogs.json and modify the lines with your settings:
 - lastpayout: the unixtimestamp of your last payout or the date of pool starting

+Edit the following line in votes.js with your SR address:

+const CANDIDATE_ADDRESS = '';

 ### Private pool
 If you want to run a private pool, you need to edit config.json and: